Sebhubs/ITC/README.md

 ## Acknowledgments

-- Thanks to all the contributors who have helped to enrich this repository.
+- Trainer Uttam Thanks to all the contributors who have helped to enrich this repository.
-- Special thanks to the open-source community for providing invaluable resources and inspiration.
+- All the Big Data Developer colleagues at ITC.

 ---